A brief history of the Srivijaya Empire, a maritime power based in Sumatra that controlled ancient Indonesia and the China-India trade routes.

 Srivijaya was the first Indonesian commercial sea power.
 It drew most of its riches and power from its considerable naval fleet and the maritime trade that fleet enabled.
-By the second half of the 7th century, Srivijaya had become an important and wealthy Asian power.
+By the second half of the 7th Century CE, Srivijaya had become an important and wealthy regional power.

-Historians believe that the empire conquered most of southern Sumatra and the neighboring islands as well.
-According to the inscriptions, the empire also launched a war against Java in the late 7th century.
-By the end of the 8th century, many western Javanese kingdoms were under the rule of the empire.
+Historians believe that Srivijaya conquered most of southern Sumatra and the neighboring islands.
+According to the inscriptions, the empire also launched a war against Java in the late 7th Century.
+By the end of the 8th century, many western Javanese kingdoms were under the rule of Srivijaya.

 In the same century, Srivijaya managed to conquer Langkasuka on the Malay Peninsula.
-Within no time, Pan Pan and Tambralinga also came under Srivijayan influence.
+Within no time, the mainland polities of Pan Pan and Tambralinga also came under Srivijayan influence.
 All these kingdoms on the peninsula transported goods across the peninsula’s isthmus.

 The Srivijayans’ Exploration

-Between the 9th and 12th centuries, explorers from the Srivijayan empire have gone in search of new lands for trade and commercial development.
+Between the 9th and 12th Centuries, explorers from the Srivijayan Empire had gone in search of new lands for trade and commercial development.
 Navigators, sailors, and traders engaged in trade with Borneo, Philippines archipelago, Eastern Indonesia, coastal Indochina, and Madagascar.